bradley-mark/AWS-WordPress-ElasticBeanstalk/README.md

 12. Under **Connectivity**, **Database authentication**, **Monitoring** keep all defaults
 13. Choose **Create database**

-**Modify the inbound rules on the security group that's attached to your RDS instance**

-1. Choose the name of your DB instance to view its details
-2. In the **Connectivity** section, make a note of the Subnets, Security groups, and Endpoint that are displayed on this page
-3. Under **Security**, you can see the security group that's associated with the DB instance.
-Open the link to view the security group in the Amazon EC2 console
-4. In the security group details, choose **Inbound rules**
-5. Choose **Edit inbound rules**
-6. Choose **Add Rule**
-7. For **Type**, choose the DB engine that your application uses - Choose **MYSQL/Aurura**
-8. For **Source**, type **sg-** to view a list of available security groups.
-Choose the security group that's associated with the Auto Scaling group that's used with your Elastic Beanstalk environment.
-This is so that Amazon EC2 instances in the environment can have access to the database
-9. Choose **Save**

 **Download WordPress**

 1. Open the EC2 console **https://us-east-1.console.aws.amazon.com/ec2/**